libra/website/docs/move-overview.md

 ### Future Developer Experience

-In the near future, the IR will stabilize and compiling and verifying programs will become more user-friendly.
+In the near future, the IR will stabilize, and compiling and verifying programs will become more user-friendly.
 Additionally, location information from the IR source will be tracked and passed to the verifier to make error messages easier to debug.
 However, the IR will continue to remain a tool for testing Move bytecode.
 It is meant to be a semantically transparent representation of the underlying bytecode.
 To allow effective tests, the IR compiler must produce bad code that will be rejected by the bytecode verifier or fail at runtime in the compiler.
 A user-friendly source language would make different choices; it should refuse to compile code that will fail at a subsequent step in the pipeline.

 In the future, we will have a higher-level Move source language.
 This source language will be designed to express common Move idioms and programming patterns safely and easily.
 Since Move bytecode is a new language and the blockchain is a new programming environment, our understanding of the idioms and patterns we should support is still evolving.
-The source language is in the early stages of development and we do not have a timetable for its release yet.
+The source language is in the early stages of development, and we do not have a timetable for its release yet.